 Decorative images don’t add information to the content of a page.
-For example, the information provided by the image might already be given using adjacent text or the image might be included for visual interest only.
+For example, the information provided by the image might already be given using adjacent text, or the image might be included to make the website more visually attractive.

 In these cases, a null (empty)

 alt text should be provided (

-alt="") so that they can be ignored by assistive technologies such as screen readers.
-Text values for this type of images would add audible clutter to screen reader output or could distract users if the topic is different from that in adjacent text.
+alt="") so that they can be ignored by assistive technologies, such as screen readers.
+Text values for these types of images would add audible clutter to screen reader output or could distract users if the topic is different from that in adjacent text.
+Leaving out the

 Whether to treat an image as decorative or informative is a judgement that only the author can make, based on the reason for including the image on the page.
 Images may be decorative when they are:

 - Illustrative of adjacent text but not contributing information (“eye-candy”);

 - Identified and described by surrounding text.